 Canoeing, Kayaking, & Paddling

-If you’ve brought your own canoe, kayak or paddleboat, you can take it out on the water for a relaxing time.
-And even if you didn’t bring your own, you can rent one of these boats from the park so you don’t have to miss out on a great opportunity.
+If you’ve brought your own canoe, kayak, or paddleboat, you can take it out on the water for a relaxing time.
+And even if you didn’t bring your own, you can rent one of these boats from the park, so you don’t have to miss out on a great opportunity.
+From the water, you can enjoy breathtaking views of the mountains and forests, and you can stop whenever you like to take a swim or explore the coves and creeks.

 Nature Center Activities

-There are all kinds of activities to get into at the nature center at Beavers Bend State Park.
-Get to learn all about the nature and wildlife that makes its home right here in the park.
-Having an understanding of the world around you will definitely help you to appreciate the wonderful works of nature.
+There are all kinds of activities to get into at the Nature Center at Beavers Bend State Park.
+Get to learn all about nature and wildlife that makes its home right here in the park.
+With hands-on activities available and wonderful exhibits of the local wildlife, nature, and art, this center is well worth visiting.
+Various seasonal events and activities are on offer throughout the year, waiting to be enjoyed by everyone, both young and old.

 There are lots of opportunities for hiking at Beavers Bend.
 Get out there and explore all that nature has to offer, by hitting the trails.
-And when you come hiking during the off season when it’s a little bit cooler outside, you won’t have to worry about crowds of people--or even bugs.
+And when you come hiking during the offseason when it’s a little bit cooler outside, you won’t have to worry about crowds of people—or even bugs.
+The David Boren Trail is 16-miles long and divided into seven trails that vary in difficulty and terrain.
+There are also a few nature trails to enjoy.
+Those looking for an easy nature walk will enjoy the 0.75 mile Pine Ridge Trail.
+It is a lovely stroll through the pine and hardwood forest.
+Experienced hikers will enjoy the challenge of the seven-mile-long Skyline Trail, which covers very steep terrain.